 University of California, Santa Barbara (Political Science)

 My goal as a tutor is for students to walk away with skills that they can use for the rest of their lives.
-I work with students to help them break challenging projects and assignments down into manageable pieces, as well as teach strategies that make students better writers, learners, and thinkers.
+I work with students to help them divide challenging projects and assignments into manageable pieces, as well as teach strategies that make students better writers, learners, and thinkers.
 This approach builds confidence, which I have found to be a key element of academic success.

-I have three years of experience tutoring students from the elementary to college level.
+I have four years of experience tutoring students ranging from elementary to college level.
 I have worked with students of all backgrounds, including many students learning English as a second language.
 I have tutored students at the elementary level in all subjects, but primarily reading, grammar, phonics, writing, and social studies.
 I also have a great deal of experience working with students on personal statement essays, college essays in all fields of study, and various writing projects at all levels.
 I also have experience tutoring AP US History and college level history and political science courses.

 I have fun getting to know the students that I work with, and I always find things that we have in common!
 I have always loved learning, and sharing my love of learning with others is something that I am passionate about.
 Feel free to contact me for regular meetings, as well as for help with one-time assignments, such as personal statement essays!
 My goal as a tutor is for students to walk away with skills that they can use for the rest of their lives.
-I work with students to help them break challenging projects and assignments down into manageable pieces, as well as teach strategies that make students better writers, learners, and thinkers.
-This approach builds confidence, which I have
+I work with students to help them divide challenging projects and assignments into manageable pieces, as well as teach strategies that make students better writers, learners, and thinkers.
+This approach builds confidence, which I have found

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.